Kappa Aquilae

-Kappa Aquilae, Latinized from κ Aquilae, is the Bayer designation for a star in the equatorial constellation of Aquila.
-It is a faint star at apparent visual magnitude +4.957, but bright enough to be seen with the naked eye in dark suburban skies.
-The annual parallax is only 1.94 mas, which equates to a distance of approximately 1,700 ly from Earth (with a 10% margin of error).
+Kappa Aquilae is a star in the equatorial constellation of Aquila.
+Its name is a Bayer designation that is Latinized from κ Aquilae, and abbreviated Kappa Aql or κ Aql.
+This is a faint star with an apparent visual magnitude of +4.957, which is bright enough to be seen with the naked eye in dark suburban skies.
+The annual parallax is only 1.98 mas, which equates to a distance of approximately 1,700 ly from Earth (with a 6% margin of error).

 The spectrum of Kappa Aquilae matches a stellar classification of B0.5 III, where the luminosity class of III is typically associated with evolved giant stars.
+It is spinning rapidly with a projected rotational velocity of 265 km/s and in the past has been classified as a Be star, despite the lack of an 'e' in the class.
+However, the weak emission is most likely coming from the outflow of a hot stellar wind rather than a decretion disk.
 This is a star with 15.50 times the Sun's mass and 12.5 times the radius of the Sun.
-Massive stars like this blaze brightly; it is radiating 52,630-fold the Sun's luminosity from its outer atmosphere with an effective temperature of 26,500 K, giving it the intense blue-white glow of a B-type star.
-It is only 11 million years of age and is spinning rapidly with a projected rotational velocity of 265 km/s.
+Massive stars like this are luminous; it is radiating 52,630 times the Sun's luminosity from its outer atmosphere with an effective temperature of 26,500 K, giving it the intense blue-white glow of a B-type star.
+It is only 11 million years of age.

 Etymology

 In Chinese, 右旗 (Yòu Qí), meaning Right Flag, refers to an asterism consisting of κ Aquilae, μ Aquilae, σ Aquilae, δ Aquilae, ν Aquilae, 42 Aquilae, ι Aquilae, HD 184701 and 56 Aquilae.
 Consequently, the Chinese name for κ Aquilae itself is 右旗八 (Yòu Qí bā, the Eighth Star of Right Flag.)

-This star, together with η Aql, θ Aql, δ Aql, ι Aql and λ Aql were consist Antinous, the obsolete constellation.
+This star, together with η Aql, θ Aql, δ Aql, ι Aql and λ Aql were once part of the now-obsolete constellation Antinous.